wlillisdev/hiking-hub/README.md

   ![Logged Out](static/images/signed_out.png)

 __Admin Panel__
-  - A superuser was created at the start of this project to manage the administration section.
+  - A superuser was created at the start of this project to manage the administration section of teh blog.
   - Only approved admin users can access this section of the site and can do so by adding /admin to the URL home page and signing in.
   - The admin has got full CRUD functionality.
 They can create, read update and delete blog posts.
 Create draft posts, Delete and approve comments.
 Delete and add users.
 And has the functionality to filter and search though information.
   - <img src="static/images/admin.png" alt="admin panel" width="600"/>